 5. Conditionals and Loops

-Conditional statements in JavaScript allow you to run a particular block of code when certain conditions evaluate as true.
+Conditional statements in JavaScript allow you to run a block of code based on conditions.
+This block of code will run when the condition is evaluated to true.
 You can use if-else statements to use conditionals inside code.

 Example: